tychoBlender/jekyll-now/_posts/2017-05-01-The-Pacific.md

 title: The Pacific
 published: true
 project: true
-byline: Preview of your home with a 360 Virtual Tour
+byline: Take a 360 Virtual Tour Preview of your customized San Francisco home
 ---

 ### An Artful Arrangement